jundalisay/superb/content/en/maharlika/laws/epira/chapter-6.md

 The following shall constitute the claims against the PSALM:

-(a) NPC liabilities transferred to the PSALM Corp.;
+(a) NAPOCOR liabilities transferred to the PSALM Corp.;
 (b) Transfers from the national government;
 (c) New loans; and
-(d) NPC stranded contract costs.
+(d) NAPOCOR stranded contract costs.